jlafer/flex-plugin-template/README.md

-# Your custom Twilio Flex Plugin
+# My Twilio Flex Plugin Template

-Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
-If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).
+This is a template Twilio Flex Plugin, demonstrating many of the typical coding techniques.

 ## Setup